ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 ## 2. Growth & Viral Adoption

 The numbers tell a remarkable story.
 Within 24 hours of launching, the GitHub repository had accumulated 9,000 stars.
 By the time the project went viral in late January 2026, it had 60,000 stars within 72 hours of that peak moment.
-At the time of this report, it surpassed 214,000 stars — a growth trajectory faster than any major open-source infrastructure project in history.
+At the time of this report, it surpassed 214,000 stars.
+It is growth trajectory faster than any major open-source infrastructure project in history.

 ![OpenClaw GitHub Star Growth](/images/openclaw-star-growth.png)